-After this important decision, Health Canada said in August 2022 that it would change the Special Access Program so that healthcare professionals could ask for their patients to have access to restricted substances like psilocybin.
+After this important decision, Health Canada said in August 2022 that it would change the Special Access Program so that healthcare professionals could ask their patients to access restricted substances like psilocybin.

 Because of these changes, more research and possible medical uses of microdosing are now possible.

 The way people in Canada talk about microdosing is heavily influenced by the media, personal stories, and the opinions of powerful people.

 People who have used microdosing to improve their growth, creativity, and health have told their stories in documentaries, podcasts, and books.